elicharlese/elicharlese/README.md

 <br/>

 ## 💼 Cleanfolio
-In addition to the web3 marketplace and crowdfunding center on my cleanfolio, I have also created a set of applications as final projects, which are practical tools for web3 development and cooperation.
+In addition to the web3 marketplace and crowdfunding center on my cleanfolio, I have also created a set of applications, which are practical tools for web3 development and cooperation.
 For full details, view the [documentation](https://cleanfolio.framer.website/docs).

 [⚛️Cleanfolio](https://cleanfolio.framer.website)
 [👨‍💻Resume](https://www.canva.com/design/DAFWFDwArCI/T_M8S2HVb2ZFpwV9WxNclw/view?utm_content=DAFWFDwArCI&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink)